Interstate 22

 13 more miles of freeway opened between Walker County Road 81 (Exit 78) and Cherry Avenue (Exit 91), from near Dora to Forestdale, by June 9, 2007.
 This section of highway was opened to local traffic only with a truck restriction to prevent commercial vehicles from using neighborhood streets to connect with the freeway.8 An additional 13 miles of new freeway were slated to open on November 14, 2007 (a ribbon cutting ceremony eventually took place on November 22, 2007) between Jasper (Industrial Parkway [Exit 65]) and Exit 91, bringing future Interstate 22 to within five miles of completion.9

 The ultimate plans, funding and construction of the I-22 western extent was thought to take seven to eight years, with connections to the existing Memphis Interstate network via U.S. 78, U.S. 72, Tennessee Route 385, or Mississippi Route 304.2 The end point was eventually narrowed down to I-269, the Memphis outer beltway.
-This was confirmed with the June 28, 2016 sign plans showing end and begin shield assemblies planned for the interchange with I-269 [see page 50 of the MDOT document “Section 905 – Proposal”].
+This was confirmed with the June 28, 2016 sign plans showing end and begin shield assemblies planned for the interchange with I-269 (page 50 of the MDOT document "Section 905 - Proposal").

 Construction for Interstate 269 in Mississippi was completed on October 26, 2018, completing the link between I-22 and I-55/69 at Hernando, Mississippi.

-East End – Birmingham, Alabama
+East End Interstate 65 ‐ Birmingham, AL

 The partially built four level interchange joining I-22/65 at Birmingham, AL